jrnold/r4ds-exercise-solutions/docs/relational-data.md

 5. What happened on June 13 2013?
 Display the spatial pattern of delays, and then use Google to cross-reference with the weather.

-There was a large series of storms (derechos) in the southeastern US (see [June 12-13, 2013 derecho series](ttps://en.wikipedia.org/wiki/June_12%E2%80%9313,_2013_derecho_series))
+There was a large series of storms (derechos) in the southeastern US (see [June 12-13, 2013 derecho series](https://en.wikipedia.org/wiki/June_12%E2%80%9313,_2013_derecho_series))

-The largest delays are in Tennessee (Nashville) and the Southeaste and Midwest (the location of the derechos).
+The largest delays are in Tennessee (Nashville), the Southeast, and the Midwest, which were the locations of the derechos:

 ```r
 library(viridis)